mykolaSribnii/wikiAutomation/README.md

 This framework was created to cover the important functionality of the wiki page.

+To init all dependencies , just run `yarn` command

 ## Structure :

 **GitHub/workflows**
 **Purpose**:

 -   Store the main logic to launch tests in the CI/CD environment.
 -   Contains custom steps to generate live reports on GitHub Pages.

 **src/**
 **Purpose**:

 -   Contain the main logic for testing INFRA

 -   **data/** -> contains objects with the test data for the data-driven tests
 -   **fixtures/** -> used to initiate pages in one place and avoid declarations in the tests
 -   **pages/** -> folder to store the POM implementation, main idea is to use a MainPage as a manager to other pages.
 -   **tests/** -> contain test suites split by logic functionality

 **playwright.config.ts**

 -   Source of a global test configuring, used to create projects etc.

 ## Main test cases list: